createcandle/webinterface/README.md

 # Web Interface
-This is an alternative way to control your WebThings Gateway from outside of your home.
+This is an alternative way to control your Candle Controller from outside of your home.

 ![webinterface_screenshot](https://github.com/createcandle/webinterface/blob/main/webinterface_screenshot.png?raw=true)